‘Seems to be outcompeting delta’: Doctor explains concerns behind omicron, what we should expect - NewsBreak

 How is this variant different than or the same as the previous variants?

-Rhoads said the spike protein gene, which is the protein gene in the virus that attaches to a person’s cells and which the vaccines target, has a lot of mutations.Biden: Omicron variant is a cause for concern, not panic
+Rhoads said the spike protein gene, which is the protein gene in the virus that attaches to a person’s cells and which the vaccines target, has a lot of mutations.First US case of omicron variant detected in California, source says

 “And a lot of the mutations have been seen in other variants that have caused problems,” he said.
 “Some of the mutations are new to us, and we’re not sure exactly what it means in terms of if it will cause any kind of difference in how COVID works with omicron.”